geomatsi/br2-external-collection/README.md

 External layer for ADS-B capture using _dump1090_ and _RTL-SDR dongle_ and simple remote access to captured data using Telegram bot.

 Major purposes:
-* integration of Golang application into Buildroot
+* integrate Golang application into Buildroot

 Supported board configurations:
 * ADSB Bot on Orange Pi Zero